iot2tangle/ESP32/README.md

 ### Reading messages from the Tangle

-You can read the received messages directly from the "I2T Explorer": https://explorer.iot2tangle.io/ using the Channel Id printed by the Gateway in shell.
+You can read the received messages directly from the **I2T Explorer**: https://explorer.iot2tangle.io/ using the Channel Id printed by the Gateway in shell.

 ![I2T Explorer](https://i.postimg.cc/wTNf7dgp/Screenshot-from-2020-10-16-11-46-16.png)